 Create rabbitMQ Cluster

-In this lab we will create a RabbitMQ Cluster using the APL quick start Rabbitmq Helm charts from the Catalog.
+In this lab we will create a RabbitMQ Cluster using the quick start Rabbitmq Helm chart from the Catalog.

 For this lab, RabbitMQ Operator needs to be activated.